 This prospectus contains market data that we obtained from industry sources.
 These sources do not guarantee the accuracy or completeness of the information.
 Although we believe that the industry sources are reliable, we have not independently verified the information.
-The market data include projections that are based on a number of projections.
-While we believe these assumptions to be reasonable and sound as of the date of this prospectus, if these assumptions turn out to be incorrect, actual results may differ from the projections based on these assumptions.
+The market data include projections that are based on a number of other projections.
+While we believe these assumptions to be reasonable and sound as of the date of this prospectus, actual results may differ from the projections.